This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Trouble speaking, reading, writing, or understanding language

-- Changes in mood or the ability to pay attention or solve problems
+- Changes in mood or the ability to pay attention or learn new information

 What increases my risk for a left hemispheric stroke?